 This is one of our favorite squash recipes, and the delicious spices make the whole house smell like fall.
 L will eat everything except the lima beans, so it’s a great way to get squash, tomatoes and chickpeas into her.

-As the soup was simmering, I realized that we didn’t have any coconut milk, but it was still good.
+We’ve also made it without coconut milk and it was still good.
 The milk makes it creamier and helps to balance the acidity.
 You could also replace the squash with pumpkin cubes.

 Curried Squash Stew- (print recipe)